BigSoftVideo/AVA360VR/install.md

 ### Downloading

-Download the [latest build release](https://github.com/BigSoftVideo/AVA360VR-beta-testing/releases) from GitHub (this link will only work if you are logged into GitHub with your browser and are a member of the beta-testing group).
+Download the [latest build release](https://github.com/BigSoftVideo/AVA360VR-beta-testing/releases) from GitHub.

 When you download the build, you can also download the latest `DEMO PACKAGE.zip` files.
 If you have already done so, then there is no need to download it again unless there is an update.

 ### Installing

 Unzip the release of AVA360VR that you downloaded to a folder on your computer, preferably a fast SSD drive (internal or external).
 There is no need to install the software.
-Just locate the `AVA360VR.exe` file in the root folder and double click.
+Just locate the `AVA360VR.exe` file in the root folder and launch the application.

 ### Running